logicalcyber/dell-xps-15-7590-dual-boot-arch-linux/Readme.md

 # Dual boot Manjaro Linux on Dell XPS 7590
-## **DRAFT/INCOMPLETE** as of 19 May
+## **DRAFT/INCOMPLETE** as of 22 May

-This guide documents my experience installing Manjaro Linux (encrypted) next to pre-installed Windows on my Dell XPS 7590.
-This guide builds on the excellent earlier work done by Armin Coralic and changes items necessary for a US-based Manjaro installation.
+This guide builds on the excellent earlier work done by Armin Coralic and documents my experience installing Manjaro Linux (encrypted) next to pre-installed Windows on my Dell XPS 7590.
+I have changed those items necessary for a US-based Manjaro installation.

-As with the earlier Arch guide, my XPS-15 also contains an Intel i9 CPU, 32 gigs of memory, a 1TB disk and an OLED screen.
+As with the earlier Arch guide, my XPS-15 also contains an Intel i9 CPU, 32 gigs of memory, a 1TB disk, and an OLED screen.

 Key references:
 1. The Official Arch install guide for the [XPS 7590](https://wiki.archlinux.org/index.php/Dell_XPS_15_7590).
 2. The [Arch Installation Guide](https://wiki.archlinux.org/index.php/Installation_Guide).

 ## Preparing Windows

+1. Back up all your files and have a rescue disk ready.

+2. During reboots, you will likely be presented with a login screen that uses a *local* account.
+Make sure you have the password!

 Optional: Update your Windows drivers and [BIOS](https://www.dell.com/support/home/en-us/product-support/product/xps-15-7590-laptop/drivers).